davidkakov111/davidkakov111/README.md

 - 🚀 Currently building production apps for scientific and commercial clients
 - 💣 My biggest personal project: [ChainPortal](https://davidkovacs.vercel.app/chainportal/) — a multi-chain Web3 platform
 - 📌 Most of my daily work is on GitLab and Azure DevOps (GitHub history is not complete)
-- 🤝 Open to freelance or collaboration on interesting, impactful projects
+- 🤝 Open to collaboration as an employee, freelancer, or contractor on interesting and impactful projects.
-- 🖥️ [Portfolio](https://davidkovacs.vercel.app) — includes live demos and project breakdowns
+- 🖥️ [Portfolio](https://davidkovacs.vercel.app) — showcases my projects, experiences, and links to live demos.
-- ✉️ [Contact me](https://davidkovacs.vercel.app/contact/) if you’d like to work together
+- ✉️ [Contact me](mailto:kovacs.cs.david@gmail.com) if you’d like to work together

 ### Skills